 Who Makes Regimen?

 When I went to the website mentioned on the radio―”RepairLowT.com”―and clicked on the Terms and Conditions and Privacy link, I saw that Vestiage, Inc. is the company behind the supplement.
 On their website (vestiageinc.com) they say that they are a “leading healthy aging lifestyle company.”
 Vestiage, Inc. is a publically-traded company (their stock symbol is VEST).
 The Vestiage, Inc. company is located at 2901 W. Coast Highway, Suite 200 Newport Beach, CA 92663.
-The founder and CEO of Vestiage, Inc. is Scott Kimball who has a background on Wall Street.

 Who Is Regimen Right For?

 On the RepairLowT.com website, it is stated that “If you’re a male over 30, and you’ve noticed that your body is storing fat around your pecs, belly, and love handles—chances are it’s not your fault.”